-To match a good lead with a good attorney, the pay per lead system has to filter out the bad leads and the bad attorneys.
+To match a good lead with a good attorney, the pay per lead system should filter out the bad leads and the unqualified attorneys.

-Over the years, many pay per lead providers have given up trying to meet the demands of the state bar regulatory entities that have voiced objections.
+Over the years, many pay per lead providers gave up on meeting the demands of the state bar regulatory entities that have voiced objections.

 At Lawyer Legion, we pay attention to pay-per-lead advertising services for law firms in the United States.
-We know that lead generation services play an important role in helping the public find a qualified attorney.
+We also pay attention to bar rules in each jurisdiction that apply to a pay per lead model.

 The top companies currently providing some form of a "pay per lead" service to attorneys include: